Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 Cystic fibrosis, which causes a thick buildup of mucus in the lungs, pancreas and other organs, is a chronic, terminal illness.
 Recent developments have nearly doubled life expectancy; patients today routinely live into their late 30s.

-But the increased life expectancy comes at a cost.
+But the increased life expectancy comes at a increased cost.
 Caring for cystic fibrosis can run from $15,000 a year to $300,000, depending on drugs and treatments.
 Many families have private insurance, but even that can leave thousand-dollar gaps.
 As a result, the Cystic Fibrosis Foundation estimates that 45 percent of patients with the disease receive some form of Medicaid.

 Last year, approximately 300 Mississippi Medicaid patients went to Children’s Hospital for care, according to the Division of Medicaid, for everything from emergency room trips to feeding tube adjustments.

-Many of the parents say they have logged dozens of hours on the phone and written countless emails: to Medicaid, to elected officials, to doctors, social workers and even the CEO of Children’s Hospital.
+Since learning that Children’s had dropped their coverage, many of the parents say they have logged dozens of hours on the phone and written countless emails: to Medicaid, to elected officials, to doctors, social workers and even the CEO of Children’s Hospital.

 “I’m just trying to identify the bad guy,” said Clay Anthony of Blue Mountain, whose son Haddon, 14, also has cystic fibrosis.